KMKfw/kmk_firmware/docs/en/keys.md

 For completeness sake: this is how keys can be entered into the `KC` dictionary.
-There's no reason to do this as it will have a negative, if probably small effect on memory usage for no actual benefit.
+There's no reason to do this as it will have a negative, if probably small effect on memory usage with no actual benefit.

 ```python
 from kmk.keys import make_key